alexanderharding/buttercms/projects/observable/README.md

 ### Producer

 Any system or thing that is the source of values that are being pushed out of the observable subscription to the consumer.
 This can be a wide variety of things, from a `Promise` to a simple iteration over an `Array`.
-The producer is most often created during the [subscribe](#subscribe) action, and therefor "owned" by a [subscription](#subscription) in a 1:1 way, but that is not always the case.
+The producer is most often created during the [subscribe](#subscribe) action, and therefor "owned" by a [subscription](#subscription) in a one-to-one way resulting in a [unicast](#unicast), but that is not always the case.
 A producer may be shared between many subscriptions, if it is created outside of the [subscribe](#subscribe) action, in which case it is one-to-many, resulting in a [multicast](#multicast).
 This manifested as a [producer observer](#producerobserver)

 ### Subscription